For information hover over number | Click on project number | Overview of overall plan

 The first group of buildings in Strandkai - the Unilever hedquarters for German-speaking countries and the Marco Polo Tower residential block - is complete.
 They occupy an open area between the Elbe, the Marco Polo Terraces and the future Grasbrookpark (© ELBE&FLUT) Start slideshow

-The urban design competition for the ten building plots was won by Böge Lindner architects (Hamburg).
-The south-eastern end of the neighborhood mainly comprises office space for modern service businesses.
+Winner of the urban design competition for the ten building plots was Böge Lindner architects (Hamburg).
+The southeastern end of the neighborhood mainly comprises office space for modern service businesses.
 No homes will be built here due to proximity to the cruise terminal.

-The majority of residential units are being built at Grasbrookpark nearby, although the most enviable locations on the tip of the promontory are reserved exclusively for living space, apart from ground floors.
+The majority of residential units are being built at Grasbrookpark nearby, although the most enviable locations on the very exposed tip of the promontory are reserved exclusively for living space, apart from ground floors.

 Marco Polo Tower wins Real Estate "Oscar"

-The Marco Polo Tower (58), with its 58 apartments, has also won several awards.
+Like the Unilever headquarters building, the Marco Polo Tower (58), with its 58 apartments, has also won several awards.
 In 2010, the residential tower won the real estate “Oscar”, the MIPIM award, in the residential developments category.
 The previous year it was named best building in the European Property Awards.
-The whole ensemble is a landmark, with the 55m high tower and its staggered stories visible from far away.
+The whole ensemble has become a landmark, with the 55m high tower and its staggered stories visible from far away.

-On the site directly adjacent to the east, a headquarters building for real estate group Engel & Völkers is to be completed by 2015.
-Around half of the 22,000 sqm GFA complex (60) is planned for residential uses and public amenities.
+On the eastern site directly adjacent, real estate group Engel & Völkers will build a corporate headquarters from 2014.
+Around half of the up to 22,000 sqm GFA complex (60) is planned for residential uses and public amenities.
 The apartments will be on the southern side, as well as in the 15-story tower on the northwest side.
 A public area with restaurants is planned for the ground floor.
-Engel & Völkers also plans a top quality space for exhibitions and presentation events connected with its real estate and yacht business.
-Following an architectural competition for the building, which was won by the New York office of Richard Meier & Partners ahead of rivals Foster + Partners (London) and Zaha Hadid (London), construction should begin in early 2014.
-Further to the east, the provisional cruise terminal will be replaced in the foreseeable future by a new building.
+Engel & Völkers also plans a top-quality space for exhibitions and presentation events connected with its real estate and yacht business.
+The New York office of Richard Meier & Partners won the architectural competition for the building ahead of rivals Foster + Partners (London) and Zaha Hadid (London); construction should begin in early 2014.
+Further to the east, the current cruise terminal will be replaced in the foreseeable future by a new building.

 Living on the quay point